 External memory devices have different timing requirements.
-To meet these requirements, the ATmega128 XMEM interface provides four different wait-states as shown in Table 4.
+To meet these requirements, the ATmega64 XMEM interface provides four different wait-states as shown in Table 4.
 It is important to consider the timing specification of the external memory device before selecting the wait-state.
-The most important parameters are the access time for the external memory compared to the set-up requirement of the ATmega128.
+The most important parameters are the access time for the external memory compared to the set-up requirement of the ATmega64.
 The access time for the external memory is defined to be the time from receiving the chip select/address until the data of this address actually is driven on the bus.
-The access time cannot exceed the time from the ALE pulse must be asserted low until data is stable during a read sequence (See t{LLRL}+ t{RLRH} - t{DVRH} in Tables 138 through Tables 145 on pages 317 - 319).
+The access time cannot exceed the time from the ALE pulse is asserted low until data must be stable during a read sequence (t{LLRL}+ t{RLRH} - t{DVRH} in Table 138 to Table 145 on page 325).
 The different wait-states are set up in software.
 As an additional feature, it is possible to divide the external memory space in two sectors with individual wait-state settings.
 This makes it possible to connect two different memory devices with different timing requirements to the same XMEM interface.
-For XMEM interface timing details, please refer to Table 138 to Table 145 and Figure 156 to Figure 159 in the "External Data Memory Timing" on page 317.
+For XMEM interface timing details, please refer to Figure 159 to Figure 162, and Table 138 to Table 145.

 Note that the XMEM interface is asynchronous and that the waveforms in the following figures are related to the internal system clock.
-The skew between the internal and external clock (XTAL1) is not guarantied (varies between devices temperature, and supply voltage).
-Consequently, the XMEM interface is not suited for synchronous operation.
+The skew between the internal and external clock (XTAL1) is not guaranteed (varies between devices, temperature, and supply voltage).
+Consequently the XMEM interface is not suited for synchronous operation.